Felipe Drugovich: 2021

-2022
+2022: Champion

 Drugovich re-joined MP Motorsport for 2022, this time partnering FIA Formula 3 graduate Clément Novalak.
 Upon his return to the Dutch outfit, Drugovich stated that he "felt like home".

 Drugovich set the fastest time of pre-season testing at the Bahrain International Circuit.
 He would follow it up by topping practice of the first round in Bahrain.
 However he only qualified tenth but despite that, he would start on reverse pole for the sprint race.
 He had a shocking start, falling to sixth.
 He soon overtook Jake Hughes on the third lap to move up and finish fifth.
 Drugovich fell to 15th at the start of the feature race, and pitted early for softer tyres.
 He was soon promoted to second place behind Ayumu Iwasa who was yet to pit, but on lap 17 was overtaken by Théo Pourchaire.
 Drugovich was overtaken by a few more drivers on fresher tyres and he eventually finished sixth.
 Drugovich took his second pole position in the series and first of the season at Jeddah, having topped practice as well.
 Drugovich improved up the order in the sprint race to finish fourth on the road, but was promoted to third after Hughes was disqualified.
 Drugovich dominated the feature race winning by two seconds despite Richard Verschoor catching up to him during the last few laps.
 This allowed him to take the championship lead for the first time ever, leading by 11 points, and stated that he had "all the confidence [I] want".